-I don’t even know where to start with this post, I have so much to say but where should I start from?
-And how can I talk about this without getting so emotional?
-I’m just going to start by saying that I’m well and healthy and I am grateful for life.
-My family members have not been affected with Covid-19 and I am very grateful to God for keeping my family and me safe.
+I don’t even know where to start with this post.
+I have so much to say, but where should I start?
+And how can I talk about this without getting so emotion l?
+I’m just going to start by saying that I’m healthy and grateful for life.
+My family members have not been affected by Covid-19, and I am very thankful to God for keeping my family and me safe.

-The Lockdown period was extremely stressful.
-I tried as much as possible not to watch the News, but that’s the only way we will know what is happening.
-My dad left us in the UK, and went to back to Nigeria for ‘work’.
+The Lockdown period was highly stressful.
+I tried as much as possible not to watch the News, but that’s the only way we would learn more about what was happening.
+My dad left us in the UK and returned to Nigeria for work.
 At least, that’s what he said.
-Which of course upset my mum because she’s home alone with my little sister and was constantly looking for ways to protect herself and my little sister.
-It was very scary because here I am at home alone with my little girl, trying to stay sane and normal with a positive mindset, and my mum was sending me messages on my WhatsApp of some Remides I could use to protect myself and my daughter from COVID-19.
+Which, of course, upset my mum because she was home alone with my little sister and was continually looking for ways to protect herself and my little sister.
+It was terrifying because I was at home alone with my little girl, trying to stay sane and regular with a positive mindset, and my mum was sending me messages on my WhatsApp of some Remides I could use to protect myself and my daughter from COVID-19.

-As a mum, I understand how worried she must have been and still is, but as a daughter I was annoyed.
-I don’t blame her though, I mean I would do the same if I had 3 kids and a grandchild who live in the same city and like an hour away but I can’t go see them because of a virus that is killing everybody, every single day.
-10,000, 15,000, 20,000 etc people died and the number was just increasing every single day.
+As a mum, I understand how worried she must have been and still is, but as a daughter, I was annoyed.
+I don’t blame her, though.
+I would do the same if I had three kids and a grandchild who lived in the same city an hour away, but I can’t see them because of a virus that is killing everybody every single d y.
+10,000, 15,000, 20,000 etc., people died, and the number increased daily.
 Gosh, it was a nightmare.

-I turned 30 in May 2020 and I couldn’t celebrate it.
-I had plans to host a party with family and it was cancelled due to Lockdown.
-Also, nobody remembers it was my birthday.
-Not even my own family.
-I had a very lonely day but I did not even buy a birthday cake.
-I just celebrated by having a nice juicy steak dinner with a bottle of Red wine and watching Netflix with my daughter.
+I turned 30 in May 2020, and I couldn’t celebrate it.
+I had plans to host a party with family, and we cancelled the party due to Lockdown.
+Also, nobody remembered it was my birthday.
+Not even my family.
+I had a very lonely day but did not even buy a birthday cake.
+I celebrated by having a nice juicy steak dinner with a Red wine bottle and watching Netflix with my daughter.

 Black Lives Matter

 As if the world is not going through enough, here comes another crisis – Racism.
-I support my people and I don’t understand why the police killings are still happening at a time that the whole world is struggling to breathe.
+I support my people, and I don’t understand why the police killings are still happening when the whole world is struggling to breathe.
 Scrap that – Why is it even happening at all?
 Why, why, and why?
-The chaos was far too much, the protesting, riots, world leaders not doing anything to support.
-Even my city Aberdeen, in Scotland, took part in the protest.
-A lot of people have lost their business, families have lost a son, an uncle, a brother, nephew, fathers.
-Even the women, sisters, aunties, daughters, mothers, nices.
+The chaos was far too much, the protesting, riots, and world leaders not doing anything to support.
+Even my city Aberdeen, in Scotland, took part in the protection.
+A lot of people have lost their businesses.
+Families have lost a son, an uncle, a brother, a nephew, and father.
+Even the women, sisters, aunties, daughters, and mothers.
 Seriously, what is going on?

 As a black woman, I am petrified for my family.
-At the end of the day, all we want is equality.
-The truth is we never stood a chance.
-We are fighting the same war our ancestors fought hard for in 2020, like seriously?
+All we want is equality.
+The truth is we never stood a chan e.
+We are fighting the same war our ancestors fought hard for in 2020, like serious y?
 I am utterly disgusted that this is happening.
-The fact that I, my future husband or son could get killed by the police, (who are supposed to protect us) because of the colour of our skin in 2020, is a total disgrace to humanity.
+The fact that I, my future husband or son, could get killed by the police (who are supposed to protect us) because of our skin colour in 2020 is a total disgrace to humanity.

-We are already going through Racism in our neighbourhood, at our jobs and education.
+We are already going through Racism in our neighbourhood, at our jobs and in education.
 The difference between then and now is that we felt safe by contacting the police to help us.
-Now, we feel like be don’t have any protection at all and we have been betrayed by the system.
-I am even scared to walk down the streets alone with my daughter because I could get stopped and killed for no reason other than the colour of my skin.
+Now, we feel like we don’t have any protection, and the system has betrayed us.
+I am even scared to walk down the streets alone with my daughter because I could get stopped and killed for no reason other than my skin colour.
 Do you understand what that does to a human mindset?

-The victims were innocent, decent human beings with goals and a great future ahead of them.
-You’ll never know what they have been through to get to where they are and then the police, who we gave our trust to, they are murdering us?
+The victims were innocent, decent humans with goals and a great future ahead of them.
+You’ll never know what they have been through to get to where they are, and then the police, whom we gave our trust to, are murdering us?
 And yet people are expecting us to stay quiet?
-After George Floyd, a black man killed in broad daylight and surrounded by people, he was murdered by a policeman.
+After George Floyd, a black man killed in broad daylight and surrounded by people was murdered by a policeman.
 What does that tell you?
-And the sad part all this, is that it’s happening as we speak.
+And the sad part of all this is that it’s happening as we speak.

-Well, 2020 has not been the year we all thought it would be.
+2020 has not been the year we all thought it would be.
 I can’t believe we are in August now.
-All our plans and special occasions for 2020 has been ruined.
+All our plans and special occasions for 2020 have been ruined.
 Our whole life has changed forever.
-2020 has been the year of the war, we are fighting to breathe clear and clean air and we are fighting for the equality promise that was made years and years ago of which was never fulfilled.
-To be honest, I think Racism will never stop.
-It might reduce but it will never stop.
+2020 has been the year of the war, we are fighting to breathe clear and clean air, and we are fighting for the equality promise made to us years and years ago, which was never fulfilled.
+I think Racism will never stop.
+It might reduce, but it will never stop.
 As far as people choose to see colour and not human beings, we will never overcome Racism.

-Guys, Life is too short.
-If I should take anything from this Pademdic is to Count my blessings and live your life.
-No matter what has happened God won’t let you go.
-This is part of the reason why I decided to start a new adventure in Nigeria with my family.
-I advise you all to make smart planning and start living your life.
-I believe that one day the world will be a better place but the war has only just started.
-It will take the next 5 years or so to get things ‘normalised’.
+Guys, life is too short.
+If I should take anything from this Pademdic is to count my blessings and live my life.
+No matter what has happened, God won’t let you go.
+This is why I decided to start a new adventure in Nigeria with my family.
+I advise you all to plan smartly and start living your life.
+I believe the world will be a better place one day, but the war has only beg n.
+It will take five years or so to get things normalised’.

-Covid-19 is so dangerous because it’s in the air that we humans, the animals and nature need to stay alive.
+Covid-19 is so dangerous because it’s in the air that we humans, animals and nature need to stay alive.
 And we have Doctors and Nurses risking leaving their families at home and risking their lives to take care of us in Hospitals.
-We owe it to them to at least follow simple guidelines – practice social distancing and wear a face mask.
-Y’all we can do this together and win this war together.
+We owe them to follow simple guidelines – practice social distancing and wear a face mask.
+You all, we can do this together and win this war together.